ReLoRA: High-Rank Training Through Low-Rank Updates: Method

-This bound on the rank of the sum is tight: for a matrix $\mathbf{A}, \rank(\mathbf{A}) < dim(\mathbf{A})$, there exists $\mathbf{B}$, $\rank(\mathbf{B}) < dim(\mathbf{B})$ such that sum of the matrices has a higher rank than either $\mathbf{A}$ or $\mathbf{B}$.
 We want to exploit this property to make a flexible parameter-efficient training method.
 We start with LoRA \cite{hu2022lora} which is a parameter-efficient fine-tuning method based on the idea of low-rank updates.
 LoRA can be applied to any linear operation parametrized through $W \in \R^{m \times n}$.
-Specifically, LoRA decomposes the weight update $\delta W$ into a low-rank product $W_A W_B$ as shown in Equation \ref{eq:lora}, where $s \in \R$ is a fixed scaling factor usually equal to $\frac{1}{r}$.
+Specifically, LoRA decomposes the weight update $\delta W$ into a rank-$r$ product $W_A W_B$ as shown in Equation \ref{eq:lora}, where $s \in \R$ is a fixed scaling factor usually equal to $\frac{1}{r}$.

 In practice, LoRA is usually implemented by adding new trainable parameters $W_A$ and $W_B$, which could be merged back into the original parameters after training.
-Thus, even though Equation \ref{eq:rank_sum} allows the total update over training time $\sum_t \delta W_t$ to have a higher rank than any of the individual matrices, LoRA implementations are restricted by the rank $r = \max_{W_A,W_B} \rank(W_A W_B)$.
+Thus, these implementations are restricted by the rank $r = \max_{W_A,W_B} \rank(W_A W_B)$.

 If we could restart LoRA, meaning we merge $W_A$ and $W_B$ during training and reset the values of these matrices, we could increase the total rank of the update.
-Doing this multiple times brings the total neural network update to
+Doing this multiple times brings the total neural network update to: